Kotamsettideepak/life-skill/CDN.md

 - All traffic is routed directly to the origin server.
 - High latency for remote users.
-- Sudden surge in load and potential server crashes during high traffic.
-- Point of failure if the origin server fails.
+- A sudden increase in traffic that might cause the server to slow down or crash.

 ### With CDN: